pythonanywhere/flask-tutorials/tutorial-2.md

 the database, because we're going to have to run some commands first in order to let the system know what the current state of the database is before we start adding stuff.
-When you want to add a new thing to the database, you add the thing you want to the Python code, then run a command to create a new migration that will add it to the database.
+When you want to add a new thing to the database, you add the thing you want to the Python code, then run a command to create a new migration that will make the appropriate changes to the database's structure.
 The command works out what to do by comparing what it sees in the database with what the code seems to expect, then generating a migration that changes the database in the appropriate way.
 If that all sounds a bit hard to get your head around, don't worry -- it'll become clearer once we've worked through the example.